-The Master of Science in Nursing (MSN) Degree with a major in Nurse Administration will prepare nurses to serve in a variety of leadership and managerial roles within the health care system.
-The nurse administration track will require students to complete 14 semester credit hours of core graduate courses, 12 semester credit hours in nursing administration, 9 credit hours of electives in graduate level business or health informatics courses and a 120 hour practicum for a total of 41 semester credit hours.
-Business courses will provide the student the opportunity to gain business knowledge that further enhances their administrative backgrounds.
-Health informatics courses will prepare students for the use of computerization and informatics technology in the health care system.
-The Nursing Administration courses include Organizational Theory, Health Care Management, Health Care Economics and Financial Management and a Nursing Administration Role Practicum.
-The student will select 6 semester credit hours of either a thesis or non-thesis option to complete the degree requirements of 41 semester credit hours.
-At the completion of the program, graduates are prepared to take the Nurse Administration certification examination offered by the American Nurses Credentialing Center.
+The Master of Science in Nursing degree with a concentration in nursing administration prepares nurses to serve in a variety of leadership and managerial roles within the health care delivery system.
+The nursing administration track requires students to complete the MSN program core courses (15 SCH), 12 credits in nursing administration specialty courses, and 9 credit hours of electives in graduate level business or health informatics courses.
+Business courses provide the student the opportunity to learn business skills that further enhance their administrative backgrounds where health informatics courses provide a background in the area of informatics.
+The student completes 6 credit hours of either a thesis or non-thesis research option.
+The course of study prepares nurses to take the American Nurses Credentialing Center’s basic certification examination for Nurse Administrators.

 Admission requirements will be consistent with the current requirements for admission to the College of Nursing, Graduate Nursing Program, and the Graduate School of Prairie View A&M University.
 Applicants must hold a baccalaureate degree in nursing from a program accredited by the National League for Nursing Accrediting Commission (NLNAC) or the Commission on Collegiate Nursing Education (CCNE), hold a current license as a registered nurse in the State of Texas or have an application for licensure in progress and be employed as a professional nurse for at least one year.
 The applicant must also meet the following criteria for admission to graduate study in the College of Nursing: